FRINXio/translation-units-docs/Translation framework 101.md

 Each writer needs to implement one of these interfaces based on type of target node in YANG.
 Unlike mandatory interfaces for reading, only interfaces for writing config data are available (because it is not possible to write operational data).
 These interfaces also contain util methods which may be used for better manipulation with data.
 For more information about methods please read javadocs.

+All writers override updateCurrentAttributes method and avoid delete/write combination, unless specified in a comment

 **CliListWriter** - implement this interface if target composite node in YANG is list.
 An implementation needs to be registered as GenericListWriter.

 **CliWriter** - implement this interface if target composite node in YANG is container or augmentation.
 An implementation needs to be registered as GenericWriter.

 **CompositeWriter** - extend this abstract class when multiple writers need to be invoked on one YANG node.
 The writers need to have a check whether or not should they be invoked.

-**Do not push code that contains following:**

-1. Static imports
-2. Commented out code
-3. Reflection
-4. Trailing whitespaces or tables
-5. Double blank lines

-**Before pushing the code make sure:**

-1. New classes/interfaces have the correct license header
-2. New classes/interfaces/yang model have correct date
-3. All new dependencies and imports are actually used
-4. All variables/methods are actually used
-5. All defined exceptions can be thrown from the code
-6. All writers override updateCurrentAttributes method and avoid delete/write combination, unless specified in a comment
-7. Comments are appropriate to the code behavior
-8. Code has correct spacing
-9. All comments are in English

 #### <a name="existing-noop-writers2"></a>Existing noop writers